jfgrissom/passport-xumm/README.md

-# xumm-passport-js-strategy
+# Xumm authentication strategy for Passport

-A lib to quickly implement Xumm wallet for Passport.js.
+A lib to quickly implement a Xumm wallet strategy for Passport.